enua/gnommeTown/README.md

 [You can follow this link](https://angular.io/guide/setup-local) to get some documentation.
 >To install those you can use `npm i` or `yarn i` in your terminal.

+## Run App

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Specifications

 **Filter:** the filter affects to all table properties so when you insert a string the filter returns all objects matches with this filter no matters wich field is.
 Ie. if you type `Emma` you will see all Emma gnommes named and all the Emma's friends